janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 For more information on the available permissions within Showcase and RHDH, refer to the [permissions documentation](./docs/permissions.md).

+We also have a fairly strict validation for permission policies and roles based on the originating role's source information, refer to the [api documentation](./docs/apis.md).

 ### Configuring Database Storage for policies

 The RBAC plugin offers the option to store policies in a database.
 It supports two database storage options: